-Development, except in relation to Northbourne Avenue, is to conform to Development Control Plans (agreed by the National Capital Authority) which seek to secure the integrity of the Main Avenues as approaches to the Parliamentary Zone and ensure that the setting, buildings and purposes of development enhance that function.
+Development, except in relation to Northbourne Avenue, is to conform to Development Control Plans (agreed by the National Capital Authority) which seek to secure the integrity of the Main Avenues as Approaches to the Parliamentary Zone and ensure that the setting, buildings and purposes of development enhance that function.

-Development Controls Plans and (in relation to Northbourne Avenue) development, must:
+Development Control Plans and development must:

-- make provision for national uses, offices for national associations, tourist accommodation and residential development - seek high standards of building design and finish.
+- make provision for national uses, offices for national associations, tourist accommodation and residential development - " seek high standards of building design and finish.
 External materials should be predominantly light in tone and require little maintenance.
 Continuous glass façades should be avoided.
-Criteria for controlling the use of reflective glass should be incorporated
+Criteria for controlling the use of reflective glass should be incorporated.